 addendum

 The identity of this person doesn’t matter—I’m more interested in themes and patterns than I will ever be in calling out individuals—but they continue to represent a persistent fear of mine: that my desire for romance will make me look frivolous.
 Even though that desire is grounded in the desire to be seen and understood and is very similar to the reasons I write.
-Accordingly, my tendency to lean on romance as a principal conflict is likely due to my understanding romance as an easy proxy for self-actualization.
+Accordingly, my tendency to lean on romance as a principal conflict is likely due to my understanding romance in fiction as an easy proxy for self-actualization.

 There’s a related Zadie Smith quote I’ve been trying to find—I think it’s from Changing My Mind: